dexC166/dex-product-store/README.md

 npm run dev
 ```

-By default, the Express server will run on http://localhost:3000.
+By default, the Express server will run on http://localhost:3000 (or port 8080 in production).

 ### 3. Start the Frontend